gh release create

 --latest

-Mark this release as "Latest" (default [automatic based on date and version])
+Mark this release as "Latest" (default [automatic based on date and version]). --latest=false to explicitly NOT set as latest

 -n, --notes <string>